foxriver76/ioBroker.docs/docs/ru/adapterref/iobroker.devices/README.md

 ![TR: Screen](../../../en/adapterref/iobroker.devices/img/screen.png)

-TR: **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.**
+TR: **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [TR: Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+Sentry reporting is used starting with js-controller 3.0.

 TR: ## ToDo
 TR: - add descriptions for states